photoshop

 Ten Decades and Counting Book Cover

 I had the absolute privilege of designing a book cover for my grandpa’s autobiography this spring.
-He turned 104 in July and he’s been working on his autobiography for a few years with some help from his eldest daughter and a few of us grandkids.
+He turned 104 last July and he’s been working on his autobiography for a few years with some help from his eldest daughter and a few of us grandkids.

 Laura's Holiday Card - 2021